LinkedIn reportedly suffers a data breach exposing the personal information of over 700 million (92%) of its 756 million users.

 What you need to be aware of

 Leaked data can be used by cybercriminals in a number of ways:

 - Targeted phishing attacks.

-- SIM swap attacks, which use phone numbers to access multi-factor authentication codes.
+- SIM swap attacks, which allow hackers to get around multi-factor authentication.

-Use Trend Micro ID Security to find out if your information was leaked in a data breach.
-It can monitor your identifying data and alert you if any of them has been compromised.
+Use Trend Micro ID Security to find out if your information has been leaked in a data breach.

 Scan the QR code below to download Trend Micro ID Security for Android/iOS now: